This post may contain affiliate links from our advertising partners, such as American Express. Read my Advertiser Disclosure policy here.

 The biggest benefits of this card include a $150 statement credit when you spend $1,000 in purchases in the first 3 months.

 This special offer on The Blue Cash Preferred® Card from American Express is nice in that the annual fee is waived for the first year.
-The Blue Cash Preferred® Card from American Express offers 6% cash back on US grocery stores (on up to $6,000 per year in purchases, then 1%) and 3% cash back on US gas and Department stores.
-I like this card because you can really rack up the cash back when you use it at supermarkets, gas stations and department stores.
+The Blue Cash Preferred® Card from American Express offers 6% cash back on U.S. supermarkets (on up to $6,000 per year in purchases, then 1%) and 3% cash back on U.S. gas stations and select U.S. department stores.
+I like this card because you can really rack up the cash back when you use it for everyday spend.
 The categories of the Blue Cash Preferred® Card from American Express don’t rotate so, that definitely makes it less complicated.
 I think that this card has merit because of the potential to earn cash back.
 There are also a lot of other benefits of being an American Express cardholder in general like Amex Offers for You, that add to the value in a big way.

 Editorial Note: Opinions, analyses, reviews or suggestions expressed on this site are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.
 This post was accurate at the time of posting, offer may be unavailable on this site at a later time.
 For details on current offers visit the card issuer’s site.